 New housing stock continues to be one of the main priorities of the council, both facilitating new private homes investment and building new council stock.
-The council's Investment Programme was last approved in November 2013 but a revised plan and programme will be presented to Cabinet in March 2017.
-This links in to the Housing Revenue Account business plan to 2019/20 and will show plans to spend £74 million on new homes over the next 3 years.
-It is estimated that this will deliver around an extra 600 new council homes.
-Some of the new build will relate to additional provision of extra care housing to enable people to continue to live independently but with care support on site.
+The latest HRA investment plan was approved in November 2017.
+This links in to the Housing Revenue Account business plan to 2020/21 and will show plans to spend £70 million on new homes over the next 3 years.
+Following the announcement to remove the HRA Borrowing cap in October 2018, the investment plan is currently being reviewed to ensure that we make the best use of this freedom.